RagnarB83/ash-documentation/docs/molcrys.rst

 | 5.
 Define atomic charges of the molecular fragments from QM calculations.
 | 6.
 Define Lennard-Jones parameters of the molecular fragments.
 | 7.
 Iterate the atomic charges of the main molecular fragment in the center of the cluster until self-concistency.
-| 8.
+| 8a.
 Optional: Perform QM/MM geometry optimization of the central fragment or other job types.
-| 9.
+| 8b.
 Optional: Extend the QM-region around the central fragment for improved accuracy
-| 10.
+| 8c.
 Optional: Perform numerical frequency calculations or molecular dynamics simulations
-| 11.
+| 8d.
 Optional: Molecular property calculation in the solid-state

-| Critical features of the implementation:
+**Critical features of the implementation:**

 | - Handles CIF-files with inconsistent atom ordering by automatic fragment reordering.
 | - Improved accuracy via QM-region expansion
 | - Numerical frequencies (to be tested)

-| Limitations:
+**Limitations:**

 | - CIF file can not contain extra atoms such as multiple thermal populations.
 Also missing H-atoms have to be added beforehand.
 | - Polymeric systems or pure solids (e.g. metallic) can not be described.
 Only system with natural fragmentation.

-| Features to be implemented:
+**Features to be implemented:**

 | - Automatic derivation of Lennard-Jones parameters
 | - Beyond Lennard-Jones
 | - Molecular dynamics